EVERSE-ResearchSoftware/RSQKit/pages/ai/ai_usecases_across_the_spectrum.md

 ## 9 Hone the skills needed to evaluate AI-assisted work

 Using AI well depends on being able to judge what it produces.
 That judgement does not appear automatically as AI intensity increases: developers still need to understand code, tests, architecture, scientific constraints, debugging, review and project context well enough to recognise when an answer is plausible, incomplete or simply wrong.

+Bluntly: Manual practice is part of the evaluation infrastructure for AI-assisted practice.

 Practising those skills manually is therefore not just a fallback for situations where AI cannot be used; it is part of maintaining the ability to use higher-intensity AI responsibly.

 ### Worked example: practising the manual equivalent of a higher-intensity task